grammyjs/website/site/docs/plugins/runner.md

 JavaScript is single-threaded.
 This is amazing because [concurrency is hard](../advanced/scaling.md#concurrency-is-hard) so if there is only a single thread, then this removes a lot of headache.

-However, if your bot has extremely high load (we are talking about 1000 updates per second and up), then doing everything on a single core might not be enough anymore.
+However, if your bot has an extremely high load (we are talking about 1000 updates per second and up), then doing everything on a single core might not be enough anymore.
 Basically, a single core will start struggling with the JSON processing of all the messages your bot has to handle.

 ### Bot Workers for Update Handling